shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

 8. After a few moments, the view refreshes.
 The calculated emissions data for each activity data record that was imported in previous exercises is shown.
 Scroll to the right to view the CO2E carbon emission values.

 You've now created and run calculation profiles.
 Calculation profiles are the final step in calculating and recording your carbon emissions in Microsoft Cloud for Sustainability.
 Now, you'll be able to report and reduce your carbon emissions, which are discussed in the next exercises.
 It might take 30 minutes for your emissions to appear in the reporting areas.

-## Exercise - Create allocation profiles and run calculations
+## Exercise 3 : Create allocation profiles and run calculations

 In this exercise, you learn about the steps that Alex takes to create the allocation method, method details and an allocations profile.
 Allocations help visualize how your emissions are generated in multiple methods without impacting the default emissions reporting.
 With allocations, you can visualize how your emissions are distributed based on a parameter.

-## Task: Create allocation methods
+## Task 1 : Create allocation methods

 In this task, Alex creates an allocation method called Headcount to understand the emissions distributed based on the purchased electricity.